nullbyte91/deepEye/README.md

 python3 -m pip install -r requirements.txt
 ```

+## 🎛 Advanced uses

+### Custom Object Detector
+We have retrained an SSD MobileNet SSD-V2 with Open Image dataset.
+We picked up and trained all the object classes that help visually impaired people to navigate when they go to outdoor environments.

+We have added [README](https://github.com/nullbyte91/vision-system/tree/master/train_model/OI_Dataset) for the end to end training and the OpenVino Conversion before loading to depth AI.

 ### 🛠 Hardware Details
 We plan use the DepthAI USB3 Modular Cameras[BW1098FFC] for POC.
 We are using RPI and Jeston.
 The AI/vision processing is done on the depthAI based on Myriad X Arch.